 PARTICIPANTS: Rod Bain, USDA researcher, Steve Thomson.
 Private consultant for the unmanned aerial industry, Ben Worley

 The Agriculture Department is proposing some new actions that could prevent thousands of illnesses every year related to poultry.
 Gary Crawford has more.

 PARTICIPANTS: Gary Crawford and Deputy Under Secretary of Agriculture for Food Safety Al Almanza

 If you live in the central or eastern U.S., you may not have noticed that last year was a record warm year for the world.
 Gary Crawford has more.

 PARTICIPANTS: Gary Crawford and Brad Rippey, USDA meteorologist.

 Mold and mildew can pose all sorts of problems in your home.
 Rod Bain learns prevention tips from an expert in this report.

-PARTICIPANTS: Rod Bain and Richard Kralj (pronounced "Crawl") of Penn State University Extension
+PARTICIPANTS: Rod Bain and Claudette Reichel of Louisiana State University Extension